oskarrough/slaytheweb/README.md

 The `master` branch is automatically deployed to https://slaytheweb.now.sh/, where you can try it out!

-## What's in the code?
+## How to work on the code

-- `./public/game` contains all the game logic, exposed with a lot of actions to modify game state.
-It does not use the DOM
+- The `public/game` folder contains the game engine
-- `./public/index.js` is an example interface/website made with preact+htm
+- The `public/index.js` file an example interface/website
-- `./tests` contains quite a few tests in attempt to make sure this actually works

-Also see https://kinopio.club/slay-the-web-Dh3xUjjHbol7RbCuqZQDn for a more or less up to date overview.

-## How to develop on it
+- The `tests` folder is filled with tests for the game

-The `public` folder can be deployed to any static web server.
-It does not require any compilation, but it does require you to download a few dependencies:
+The entire `public` folder can be deployed to any static web server.
+It does not require any compilation.
+It does require you to download the dependencies once.

 To develop locally:

 1. `yarn build` downloads ESM dependencies into ./public/web_modules
 2. `yarn start` starts a local file server on ./public folder

+Also see https://kinopio.club/slay-the-web-Dh3xUjjHbol7RbCuqZQDn for a more or less up to date overview.

 ## Testing